alphagov/smart-answers/README.md

 This application supports two styles of writing and executing smart answers:

-### Ruby and YAML-based smart answer flows
+### Ruby smart answer flows

-For more information, please go to the [Ruby/YAML SmartAnswer README](doc/smart-answer-flows.md)
+For more information, please go to the [Ruby SmartAnswer README](doc/smart-answer-flows.md)

 ### Smartdown-based smart answer flows